- Assistant Professor

 - Ph.D. in Sociocultural Anthropology, Yale University, 2016 M.Phil in Sociocultural Anthropology, Yale University, 2013 M.S.
 Ed. in TESOL and Applied Linguistics, Long Island University, 2005 B.A. in International/Intercultural Studies, Pitzer College, 2001

-Adrienne Cohen is a sociocultural anthropologist whose research focuses on aesthetics, political-economic change, and transnational migration in urban Africa.
-She has conducted extensive fieldwork in Guinea, West Africa, as well as among Guinean migrants in the US.
-Her current book project focuses ethnographically on dancers and musicians in Guinea’s capital city of Conakry working in troupes called “ballets.”
+I have done extensive ethnographic research on the relationship between aesthetics and politics in the Republic of Guinea and also on youth and generational change in urban Africa.
+My book Infinite Repertoire: on dance and urban possibility in postsocialist Guinea (U. Chicago Press 2021) is about dancers and musicians in Guinea’s capital city of Conakry working in troupes called “ballets.”
 These performing artists, whose profession was originally the outgrowth of socialist cultural policies, are reinventing the contours of their practice in a capitalist economy.
-Dr. Cohen uses dance as a medium through which to examine the complex relationship between affect, social life, and political economy in Africa.
+I use dance as a medium through which to examine the complex relationship between affect, social life, and political economy in Africa.
+I have also written about migration between Africa and the United States, and have conducted research among expatriate Guinean Artists in New York and California.

-Aesthetics and politics; African studies; political economy; urban theory; performance; art; semiotics; affect; socialism and capitalism; migration; qualitative methods
+Aesthetics and politics; African studies; political economy; urban theory; performance; art; semiotics; affect; sport; embodiment; environmental knowledges; semiotics; qualitative research methods

-Cohen, Adrienne (Under contract) Transforming Repertoires: Performing Artists, Political Change, and Semiotic Resourcefulness in Urban Guinea.
+Book: Cohen, Adrienne (2021) Infinite Repertoire: On Dance and Urban Possibility in Postsocialist Guinea.
 The University of Chicago Press.

 ANTH 100, Introduction to Cultural Anthropology